firelink-data/evolution/README.md

 ## Installation

-The easiest way to install a complete *evolution* binary on your system is by using the [Cargo](https://crates.io/) package manager (which downloads it from [this](https://crates.io/crates/evolution) link).
+The easiest way to install an *evolution* binary on your system with support for all implemented output targets is by using the [Cargo](https://crates.io/) package manager (which downloads it from [this link](https://crates.io/crates/evolution)).
+This binary can be found at [examples/full](examples/full) in this repo.

 ```
 cargo install evolution